janwilmake/blog/2019/my-food-goals-of-2019-eat-more-paleo-ecological-and-dont-go-to-the-supermarket-every-day.md

 date: 2019-02-24
 modified_at: 2019-04-11
 tags: [minimalism, personal-development]
+description: A detailed monthly grocery plan focused on eating paleo, reducing supermarket trips, minimizing plastic packaging, and spending only 192 euros per month on sustainable food.
 ---

 # My food goals of 2019: Eat more paleo, ecological and don't go to the supermarket every day